maelvls/gh-to-jira/README.md

 go run .
 ```

-What it does
+The bot runs continuously, polling GitHub every minute.
+Stop it with `Ctrl+C`.

-- Resolves the configured milestone title to its number, and lists all GitHub issues (state=all) in that milestone.
+- Lists all GitHub issues and PRs (state=all) filtered by the configured label.
-- For each issue (skipping PRs):
+- For each item:
-  - Checks Jira for an existing issue with summary containing `cert-manager#<n>` (uses POST `/rest/api/3/search/jql`, with legacy fallback).
+  - Checks Jira for an existing issue with summary containing `cert-manager#<n>` (uses GET `/rest/api/3/search/jql`, falls back to POST batch).
   - If not found, creates a Jira issue:
     - Summary: `cert-manager#<n>: <issue title>`
-    - Labels: `github`, `cert-manager`, `milestone:<title>`
+    - Labels: `github`, `cert-manager`, `<label>`
-    - Description: ADF document linking to the GitHub issue and including metadata and body (omit with `JIRA_SKIP_DESCRIPTION=true`).
+    - Description: ADF with a link to the GitHub item and a truncated copy of the body (omit with `JIRA_SKIP_DESCRIPTION=true`).
   - Adds a Jira remote link back to the GitHub issue.
+  - If the Jira ticket already exists, updates summary/labels/description.

 Notes
-- The description uses Atlassian Document Format (ADF); formatting is best-effort.
+- The description uses Atlassian Document Format (ADF) with truncation to avoid oversized payloads.
-- If your Jira instance enforces custom required fields, set up appropriate field defaults or extend the code to populate them.
+- If your Jira project requires additional fields, the bot fetches CreateMeta and auto-fills minimal valid values when creating.
-- The duplicate check is heuristic (by summary).
-If you already created issues with a different pattern, adjust `jiraFindExisting`.
+- Duplicate detection is based on summary token `cert-manager#<n>`.
+If you use a different convention, adjust `jiraFindExisting`.